puppetlabs/puppetlabs-puppet_conf/README.md

 ## Requirements

+This module is compatible with Puppet Enterprise and Puppet Bolt.

-This module requires Puppet Enterprise 2017.3 or later to be installed on the machine from which you are running task commands (the controller node).
+Puppet Enterprise 2017.3 or later has to be installed on the machine from which you are running task commands (the controller node).
 Machines receiving task requests must be Puppet agents.
+OR
+Puppet Bolt 0.3.2 or later has to be installed on the machine from which you are running task commands.
+Machines receiving task requests must have SSH or WinRM services enabled.

 ## Usage

-To run a puppet_conf task, use the task command, specifying the action and the name of the `puppet.conf` setting.
+To run a puppet_conf task, use the task command, specifying the action, section, and setting of the `puppet.conf` setting.

-1. On the command line, run `puppet task puppet_conf <ACTION> <SETTING_NAME>`.
+* With PE on the command line, run `puppet task run puppet_conf action=<ACTION> section=<SECTION> setting=<SETTING>`.
+* With Bolt on the command line, run `bolt task run puppet_conf action=<ACTION> section=<SECTION> setting=<SETTING>`.

-For example, to check the status of the Apache httpd setting in `puppet.conf`, run `puppet task puppet_conf status httpd`
+For example, to check the status of the agent graph setting in `puppet.conf`, run:

+* With PE, run `puppet task run puppet_conf action=get section=agent setting=graph --nodes neptune`
+* With Bolt, run `bolt task run puppet_conf action=get section=agent setting=graph --nodes neptune --modules ~/modules`

+To set the value of the agent graph setting in `puppet.conf`, specify a value with the `set` action:

+* With PE, run `puppet task run puppet_conf action=set section=agent setting=graph value=true --nodes neptune`
+* With Bolt, run `bolt task run puppet_conf action=set section=agent setting=graph value=true --nodes neptune --modules ~/modules`

 You can also run tasks in the PE console.
 See PE task documentation for complete information.